djipco/webmidi/website/api/classes/Input.md

 **Attributes**: read-only<br />

-The number of unique events that have registered listeners
+The number of unique events that have registered listeners.

-Note: this excludes global events registered with `EventEmitter.ANY_EVENT` because they are not tied to a specific event.
+Note: this excludes global events registered with [`EventEmitter.ANY_EVENT`](EventEmitter#ANY_EVENT) because they are not tied to a specific event.

 ### `.eventMap` {#eventMap}